Skip to content

 }

-In Part 2, I’ll explain how I handled all those technical challenges — including how I abstracted the HTTP layer to work the same way on both Android and iOS.
+In Part 2, I’ll cover how I handled those technical challenges, including how I abstracted the HTTP layer to behave consistently on both platforms.

-This was just the beginning.
-In Part 2, I’ll dive into the real technical challenges: abstracting the HTTP logic, working with OkHttp and URLSession, and keeping the developer experience seamless across Android and iOS.
+Part 2 dives into the real technical work: abstracting the HTTP logic, working with OkHttp and URLSession in parallel, and keeping the developer experience consistent across Android and iOS.

 Share this post on: